History of geography: Islamic world

-In the latter 7th century, adherents of the new religion of Islam surged northward out of Arabia taking over lands in which Jews, Byzantine Christians and Persian Zoroastrians had been established for centuries.
+In the latter 7th century, adherents of the new religion of Islam expanded northward out of Arabia towards the Levant and Iraq.
 There, carefully preserved in the monasteries and libraries, they discovered the Greek classics which included great works of geography by Egyptian Ptolemy's Almagest and Geography, along with the geographical wisdom of the Chinese and the great accomplishments of the Roman Empire.
 The Arabs, who spoke only Arabic, employed Christians and Jews to translate these and many other manuscripts into Arabic.

 The primary geographical scholarship of this era occurred throughout the Islamic Realms: in West Asia's newly intellectually dynamic regions like Persia, today's Iran, but also in the great learning center the House of Wisdom at Baghdad, in today's Iraq as well as in Syria, both being centers of knowledge from the earliest times.
 Early caliphs encouraged scholarship.
 Under their rule, native West Asians served as mawali or dhimmi, and most geographers in this period were Syrian or Persian, i.e. of either Zoroastrian or Christian background, like much of the region's population.

 Persians who wrote on geography or created maps during the Middle Ages included: